bens6477/apprentice-brewing/README.md

 * All fonts were imported from [Google Fonts](https://fonts.google.com/)

 ### Media
-* The background and hero images were taken from - https://www.pexels.com/
+* The background and hero images were taken from [Pexels](https://www.pexels.com/)
+* The images from the How To Brew section were taken from [Pexels](https://www.pexels.com/), [Kegerator](https://learn.kegerator.com/homebrew-cleaning-sanitation/), [Serious Eats](https://www.seriouseats.com/homebrewing-what-you-need-for-your-first-brew-equipment), [All Recipes](https://www.allrecipes.com/article/how-to-brew-beer/) and [Renegade Brewing](https://renegadebrewing.com/what-is-a-rack-of-beer/)
 * The tutorial videos were taken from:
     * [How to make great tasting beer at home.](https://www.youtube.com/watch?v=T1l1oCyCZKo)
     * [Coopers Lager 40 Pint Home Brew Beer Kit, our experience - Part 1](https://www.youtube.com/watch?v=SkpxH7FxLxU)
     * [A Guide To Siphoning](https://www.youtube.com/watch?v=bYnQmyGlotQ)
 * The code to make the videos responsive was found at - https://www.smashingmagazine.com/2014/02/making-embedded-content-work-in-responsive-design/
-* The CSS to pan across the beer bubbles background image was taken from - https://stackoverflow.com/questions/33835096/css-to-pan-background-image-back-and-forth
+* The code to pan across the beer bubbles background image was taken from - https://stackoverflow.com/questions/33835096/css-to-pan-background-image-back-and-forth